Read-The-Question/rtq-review/apps/review-content-web/README.md

 Comments never call `review-api`.
 They are appended through Drizzle to `<rtq-review>/database/review-content.sqlite`.
-Every question, subquestion, and sub-subquestion uses its own UUID for feedback; its own `rtq-question-id` is retained only when present.
+Every question, subquestion, and sub-subquestion uses its own UUID and review side for feedback.
+Collection, paper path, and `rtq-question-id` are verified submission context but are not persisted comment identity.
 Nested nodes inherit only the corresponding question or answer RAG state from their containing top-level question.
 Current-state comments appear against their exact node by default; **Show previous feedback** also reveals earlier-state history.
 Feedback uses a